taafouch/texture_relink_tool/README.md

    pip install pytest mock
    ```

-2. Navigate to the project's test directory.
+2. Navigate to the project"s test directory.

 3. Run the tests using:
    ```